Charged Higgs Search via $AW^\pm/HW^\pm$ Channel: Collider analysis

 \subsection{Signal process}

 In our analysis we study the associated production $pp \rightarrow \hc tb$ in which the charged Higgs boson decays into a neutral Higgs ($A$ or $H$) and a $W$.
-The leading order Feynman diagrams contributing to this production are shown in Fig. \ref{fig:signal_diag}~\cite{Dittmaier:2009np}.
-For large charged Higgs masses, diagrams (a) and (b) dominate while for smaller charged Higgs masses, top pair production in panel (c) with the decay of one (possibly offshell) top into a charged Higgs dominates.
+The dominant leading order Feynman diagrams contributing to this production are shown in Fig. \ref{fig:signal_diag}~\cite{Dittmaier:2009np}.
+For large charged Higgs masses, diagrams (a) and (b) dominate while for smaller charged Higgs masses, top pair production in panel (c) with the decay of one (possibly offshell) top into a charged Higgs dominates\footnote{All possible production diagrams are taken into account for event generation.}.
 The exclusion and discovery reach in $\sigma\times\rm{BR}$ obtained in this section will cover the entire kinematically possible mass range.
 When interpreting the results in the Type II 2HDM in Sec.~\ref{sec:implication}, we focus on the high mass region: $m_{\hc} > m_t$.
 For the low mass range where the $t\bar{t}$ production dominates, the bounds are usually translated into limits on the branching fraction BR$(t \to \hc b)$ \cite{Kling_future}.

 In principle the neutral Higgs boson can either be CP-even (denoted by $H$) or CP-odd (denoted by $A$).
 In the analysis that follows, we use the decay $\hc \rightarrow A \w$ as an illustration.
 Since we do not make use of angular correlations, the bounds obtained for $\hc \rightarrow A \w$ apply to $\hc \rightarrow H \w$ as well.